Study Abroad Options in Civil Engineering

 As with many other study abroad options, students must meet with departmental faculty advisors and their academic advisor in their major during the application process in order to complete an Academic Plan.
 Through this process they will be able to determine what equivalent KU credit they will receive for their study abroad courses.

-All students who participate in a study abroad program are required to take part in the KU OSA pre-departure orientation.
-The OSA orientation provides important academic, cultural, and safety information to all study abroad participants.
+All students who participate in a study abroad program are required to take part in the Study Abroad & Global Engagement pre-departure orientation.
+The Study Abroad & Global Engagement orientation provides important academic, cultural, and safety information to all study abroad participants.

 Students are required to maintain full-time student status (12 hours/semester) while abroad and post all courses to their KU transcript.
 All courses must be approved prior to departure, while abroad, or upon return by the relevant academic department.
 They will be posted to the KU transcript as they appear on the student’s Academic Plan & Approval Form or Credit Worksheet with the accompanying grades earned.
 Grades will be calculated into the student's KU GPA.

-A signed and sealed official transcript (or equivalent document) must be provided to KU the Office of Study Abroad (OSA).
-The transcript may be forwarded directly to the OSA Coordinator or the student can hand-deliver a sealed copy.
-Transcripts from KU partner schools are usually sent to the OSA automatically; however, participants in Student Initiated Programs (SIPs) will want to check with their provider or institution to find out if their transcript will be sent automatically or if they must obtain one directly.
+A signed and sealed official transcript (or equivalent document) must be provided to Study Abroad & Global Engagement (SAGE).
+The transcript may be forwarded directly to the Study Abroad Coordinator or the student can hand-deliver a sealed copy.
+Transcripts from KU partner schools are usually sent to the Study Abroad & Global Engagement automatically; however, participants in Student Initiated Programs (SIPs) will want to check with their provider or institution to find out if their transcript will be sent automatically or if they must obtain one directly.

 Failing to complete the grade posting process will prevent graduation from KU and may have other implications such as immediate forfeiture of all financial aid, including return of scholarships and repayment of loans.